LearnToBeFoundation/narrative/narrative.md

 ##### Who else is doing 1-on-1 online tutoring the way Learn To Be is?

 Tutor Chat Live
 To my knowledge, the only company that does tutoring similar to Learn To Be is TutorChatLive.
 The difference is that their service is only through chat and does not involve a virtual classroom.
 This severely limits the efficacy of their tutoring because it is difficult to teach, for example, advanced algebra techniques via chat message only.
+Tutor Chat Live is a non-profit organization.

 Tutor.com
 Tutor.com provides free on-demand tutoring through public libraries however I have seen no studies on efficacy of such work.
 We're convinced that education and teaching betweetn tutor and student goes far beyond 1 hour session to help a student finish homework.
 And especially with the kids we work with, forging relationships and working over a number of hours together is the key to building better foundations for the student.
+Tutor.com is a huge for-profit company.
+And there are a lot of other for-profit companies like TutorMe, Chegg, Wyzant and many more that do online tutoring.

 Khan Academy
 Organizations like the Khan Academy are a great educational service, but provide only pre-recorded videos.
 These are not well-suited for the demographic that Learn To Be is targeting.
 Often times, Learn To Be works with students are who many grade levels behind and these one-size-fits-all videos just don't work for them.
 The students we work with need individualized help and that's what we are going to provide them with.
+The Khan Academy is a non-profit organization.

 ### Outside References/Quotes by Partners